Malang Movie Review: Aditya Roy Kapur-Disha Patani's Film Gets You High On Thrills

 Aditya Roy Kapur's introduction scene is an impressive one-take action sequence which gives him ample opportunity to display his brawn.
 As the scenes unravel one after the another, the actor brings finesse in his act.

-Disha Patani too, gets to display her acting skills but, she still has a lot way to do.
+Disha Patani too, gets to display her acting skills but, she still has a long way to do.
 However, the actress doesn't fail to raise up the heat when she shares the frame with Aditya Roy Kapur.

 Anil Kapoor as the zany cop belts a 'jhakaas' performance.
 His character's fascination with Helen's popular 'Aaj Ki Raat Koi Aane Ko Hai' song from Anamika brings in some laughs.